A Concurrency-Optimal List-Based Set: Introduction

-Our main contribution is the \emph{Versioned List}, the most concurrent (optimally concurrent, actually) and the most efficient list-based set algorithm to date.
-It exploits the logical deletion technique of Harris-Michael that divides the removal of a node into a logical and a physical step, and the wait-free traversal of the Lazy Linked List.
-In contrast to these techniques, it relies on a novel synchronization step inspired by transactional memory (TM): an update operation uses a CAS to set a versioned try-lock, based on the recent $\lit{StampedLock}$ of Java 8, immediately after the validation of the node succeeds\footnote{The possibility of ``pre-locking validation'' was suggested in~\cite{HHL+05}, but to the best of our knowledge, no algorithm was proposed to implement it.}.
-If acquiring the try-lock fails, then the operation restarts.
+Our main contribution is the Value-Based List (\texttt{VBL}), the most concurrent (in fact, \emph{optimally} concurrent, as we formally prove) and probably the most efficient list-based set algorithm to date.
+It exploits the logical deletion technique of Harris-Michael that divides the removal of a node into a logical step (marking the node for deletion) and a physical step (unlinking the node from the list), and the wait-free traversal of the Lazy Linked List.
+In addition, our approach relies on a novel \emph{value-aware} synchronization technique: first the lock, implemented using \emph{compare-and-swap}, is taken, then the procedure checks whether the \emph{value} in the next node has changed, if the validation is successful then the operation continues, otherwise, the operation restarts.
+Compared to the Lazy Linked List, this approach allows for the improvement of performance and even provides scalability in the highly contended cases (Figure~\ref{fig:lll-contention}).
 We show that the resulting algorithm rejects a concurrent schedule only if otherwise the high-level correctness of the implemented \textsf{set} type (linearizability~\cite{HW90}) is violated.
-Our algorithm is thus provably concurrency-optimal: no other correct list-based set algorithm can accept more schedules.
+Our algorithm is thus concurrency-optimal: no correct list-based set algorithm can accept more schedules.

-The evaluation of our versioned list shows that achieving optimal concurrency does not necessitate a costly overhead.
-Extensive experiments on two $64$-way multi-core architectures (x86-64 and SPARC) confirmed that the Versioned List outperforms the state-of-the-art algorithms~\cite{HHL+05,HS08-book}.
-In particular, as our algorithm differs from the Lazy Linked List by validating before locking, it outperforms the Lazy Linked List performance by $3.5\times$ for $64$ threads on the workload of Figure~\ref{fig:lll-contention}.
-In addition, as our algorithm differs from Harris-Michael by avoiding metadata accesses during traversals, it outperforms the Java variant of Harris-Michael's (even with its RTTI optimization~\cite{HHL+05}) by up to $2.2\times$ on read-only workloads.
+The evaluation of \name shows that achieving optimal concurrency does not necessary result in a costly overhead.
+Extensive experiments on two x86-64 architectures machines, $72$-way Intel machine and $64$-way AMD machine, confirmed that \name outperforms the state-of-the-art algorithms~\cite{HHL+05,HS12-book}.
+In particular, \name outperforms the Lazy Linked List performance by $1.6\times$ for $72$ threads on the $20$\%-update workload of Figure~\ref{fig:lll-contention}, which can be explained by the fact that our algorithm validates list data \emph{before} locking, and not after.
+In addition, as our algorithm differs from Harris-Michael by avoiding metadata accesses during traversals, it outperforms it by up to $1.6\times$ on read-only workloads.

-In the rest of the paper, we describe our system model (Section~\ref{sec:prel}), present the Versioned List and prove it correct (Section~\ref{sec:vll}).
-We show it concurrency-optimal as opposed to previous work (Section~\ref{sec:concur}).
-We evaluate its performance in Section~\ref{sec:eval}.
-Finally, we discuss the related work (Section~\ref{sec:related}) and conclude (Section~\ref{sec:conclusion}).
-The sequential specification of the set type and the missing proofs are deferred to Appendices~\ref{app:seq} and~\ref{app:th1proof}, respectively.